 In the current age of digitalization, social media platforms, online services, and celebrity endorsements, the influencer tag has impacted so many lives and influenced so many decisions.
 If we closely look at our social media feeds, we will be able to find many posts featuring some form of influencer marketing.

 Influence can be asserted from any platform.
-Any individual, group of individuals or brands has the capability of being an influencer.
+Any individual, group of individuals or brand has the capability of being an influencer.
 For example, when a celebrity uses a product, the product and the brand is highlighted and the fans of that respective celebrity often follow the footsteps of the celebrity.
 They are influenced by buying or at least talking about it.

 Contents such as lifestyle, fashion trends, healthcare products, electronics, etc. that come from popular brands or individuals often come in the form of influencer marketing.
 Many brands use influencers to spread the existence of the product to a wider range of audiences.